janscience/Teensy_Amp/R5.0/README.md

   mean(CHx - mean(CHx)) = mean(CHx) - mean(CHx) = 0.
   The larger the number of input channels, the more channels might have no signal, the closer mean(CHx) to zero.
-- VREF andVGND are not only set by the common mode of the signal, but also by other loads in the system (?).
+- VREF and VGND are not only set by the common mode of the signal, but also by other loads in the system (?).
 The latter is still present in the single ended measurement.
 See below for improved common mode rejection.